llm-bible/llm-bible.github.io/_publications/liu2024automatic.markdown

 bibkey: liu2024automatic
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.06258"}
-tags: ['Responsible AI', 'Ethics and Bias', 'Tools']
+tags: ['Responsible AI', 'Tools', 'Ethics and Bias']
 ---
 In an era of model and data proliferation in machine learning/AI especially marked by the rapid advancement of open-sourced technologies, there arises a